zgilkerson/azure-pipelines-agent/docs/preview/yamlgettingstarted-resources.md

 ## Repositories

-The `alias` and `type` are the only properties shared among all repository types.
+The `alias` and `type` proprerties are the only shared constructs among all repository types.

 ```yaml
 # File: .vsts-ci.yml